 Rather than define what an email service provider was, we trusted marketers to tell us.
 In total, they told us about more than 240 ESPs, which we listed in our Snapshot of the Email Service Provider Landscape.

 That list includes standalone ESPs, ESPs that are operated by larger companies, ESPs that are partially integrated into a larger CRM or digital marketing suites, CRMs that have ESP functionality, marketing automation solutions, digital marketing solutions, and many other flavors and variations on those themes.

-Our first-ever State of Email Service Providers report takes a detailed look at the ESP marketplace, including industry consolidation; the most popular ESPs across various sectors; and the functionality provided by ESPs.
+Our latest State of Email Service Providers report takes a detailed look at the most popular ESPs your peers use by industry, geolocation, company size, and more.